On b-bit min-wise hashing for large-scale regression and classification with sparse data: Abstract

 \section{Abstract}

 Large-scale regression problems where both the number of variables, $p$, and the number of observations, $n$, may be large and in the order of millions or more, are becoming increasingly more common.
-Typically the data is sparse: only a fraction of a percent of the entries in the design matrix are non-zero.
-Nevertheless, often the only computationally feasible approach is to perform dimension reduction to obtain a new design matrix with far fewer columns, and then work with this compressed data.
+Typically the data are sparse: only a fraction of a percent of the entries in the design matrix are non-zero.
+Nevertheless, often the only computationally feasible approach is to perform dimension reduction to obtain a new design matrix with far fewer columns and then work with this compressed data.

-$b$-bit min-wise hashing \citep{li2011theory,li2011hashing} is a promising dimension reduction scheme for sparse binary matrices.
-Despite encouraging empirical results, theory to explain its success has been lacking to a large extent.
-In this work we study the prediction error of procedures which perform regression in the new lower-dimensional space after applying the method.
-We also show how sparse continuous data can be handled by a variant of the method.
-For both linear and logistic models we show that the average prediction error vanishes asymptotically as long as $q \|\mbb\beta^*\|_2^2 /n \rightarrow 0$, where $q$ is the maximal number of non-zero entries in each row of the design matrix and $\mbb \beta^*$ is the coefficient of the linear predictor.
+$b$-bit min-wise hashing \citep{li2011theory,li2011hashing} is a promising dimension reduction scheme for sparse matrices which produces a set of random features such that regression on the resulting design matrix approximates a kernel regression with the resemblance kernel.
+In this work, we derive bounds on the prediction error of such regressions.
+For both linear and logistic models, we show that the average prediction error vanishes asymptotically as long as $q \|\mbb\beta^*\|_2^2 /n \rightarrow 0$, where $q$ is the average number of non-zero entries in each row of the design matrix and $\mbb \beta^*$ is the coefficient of the linear predictor.

-We also show that ordinary least squares or ridge regression applied to the reduced data can allow us to capture interactions in the original data, without a modification of the original procedure.
+We also show that ordinary least squares or ridge regression applied to the reduced data can in fact allow us fit more flexible models.
+We obtain non-asymptotic prediction error bounds for interaction models and for models where an unknown row normalisation must be applied in order for the signal to be linear in the predictors.